A Newtonian approach to the study of irreversibility in many-body systems: Connection between Newton's Laws and irreversible processes

 where the damping factor $g$ is a function that depends both on the temperature and number of particles.
-Accordingly, the dynamics of the center of mass is obtained by the following second-order nonlinear ordinary differential equation
+Accordingly, the dynamics of the CM is obtained by the following second-order nonlinear ordinary differential equation

 where we have made $M=1$, $f=1$ (in this case the temperature at the left and right walls must be kept constant, possibly by using an external thermal bath) and $g=1$ for simplicity.
 The behavior of the solution of this equation for $x(0)=x_{0}>L/2$ and $\dot{x}(0)=v_{0}>0$ is shown in Fig. 5a.